smlsharp/SMLUnit/readme.md

 Then you will get `./libsmlunit.poly` which is the collection of SMLUnit entities that can be loaded.

+It is possible to load directly into the REPL:

 ```sh
 $ poly
 > PolyML.loadModule "/path/to/libsmlunit.poly";